marbl/canu/documentation/source/parameter-reference.rst

 rawErrorRate <float=unset>
   The allowed difference in an overlap between two uncorrected reads, expressed as fraction error.
-  Sets :ref:`corOvlErrorRate` and :ref:`corErrorRate`.
-The `rawErrorRate` typically does not need to be modified.
+  Sets :ref:`corOvlErrorRate <corOvlErrorRate>` and :ref:`corErrorRate <corErrorRate>`.
+The :ref:`rawErrorRate <rawErrorRate>` typically does not need to be modified.
 It might need to be increased if very early reads are being assembled.
 The default is 0.300 For PacBio reads, and 0.500 for Nanopore reads.

 .. _correctedErrorRate:

 correctedErrorRate <float=unset>
   The allowed difference in an overlap between two corrected reads, expressed as fraction error.
-Sets :ref:`obtOvlErrorRate`, :ref:`utgOvlErrorRate`, :ref:`obtErrorRate`, :ref:`utgErrorRate`, and :ref:`cnsErrorRate`.
+  Sets :ref:`obtOvlErrorRate <obtOvlErrorRate>`, :ref:`utgOvlErrorRate <utgOvlErrorRate>`,
+  :ref:`obtErrorRate <obtErrorRate>`, :ref:`utgErrorRate <utgErrorRate>`, and :ref:`cnsErrorRate
+  <cnsErrorRate>`.
-  The `correctedErrorRate` can be adjusted to account for the quality of read correction, for the amount of divergence in the sample being assembled, and for the amount of sequence being assembled.
+  The :ref:`correctedErrorRate <correctedErrorRate>` can be adjusted to account for the quality of read correction, for the amount of divergence in the sample being assembled, and for the amount of sequence being assembled.
 The default is 0.045 for PacBio reads, and 0.144 for Nanopore reads.

-  For low coverage datasets (less than 30X), we recommend increasing `correctedErrorRate` slightly, by 1% or so.
+  For low coverage datasets (less than 30X), we recommend increasing :ref:`correctedErrorRate
+  <correctedErrorRate>` slightly, by 1% or so.

-  For high-coverage datasets (more than 60X), we recommend decreasing `correctedErrorRate` slighly, by 1% or so.
+  For high-coverage datasets (more than 60X), we recommend decreasing :ref:`correctedErrorRate
+  <correctedErrorRate>` slighly, by 1% or so.

-  Raising the `correctedErrorRate` will increase run time.
-Likewise, decreasing `correctedErrorRate` will decrease run time, at the risk of missing overlaps and fracturing the assembly.
+  Raising the :ref:`correctedErrorRate <correctedErrorRate>` will increase run time.
+Likewise, decreasing :ref:`correctedErrorRate <correctedErrorRate>` will decrease run time, at the risk of missing overlaps and fracturing the assembly.

 .. _minReadLength: